przepompownia/msg-show.nvim/README.md

 # msg-show.nvim
 Render UI messages out of the cmdline area (preserving highlights).
 It started as a reproduction for some Nvim issue.
 I hope it becomes redundant in favor of a built-in alternative, but for now I find it useful.

-Using this plugin requires Neovim at least on https://github.com/neovim/neovim/commit/798f928479
+Using this plugin requires Neovim at least on https://github.com/neovim/neovim/commit/7e1c1ff7fcf2cbc564c90a656124b70ad8bb4d5f
 - it's inspired in some way by https://github.com/echasnovski/mini.notify (at the moment not intended to display UI messages)
-- still very experimental, for example `list_cmd` works with https://github.com/neovim/neovim/pull/31525 and history logic depends on https://github.com/neovim/neovim/pull/31661
+- still very experimental, for example `list_cmd` works with https://github.com/neovim/neovim/pull/31525
 - can display LSP progress notification

 ## Configuration